Meqn/jotter/libs/emitter/README.md

 ```typescript
 once(type: string | symbol, listener: Function, context?: any): this;
 ```
-Subscribe to an event only once
+Subscribe to an event only once.
 - `type` - the name of the event to subscribe to
 - `listener` - the function to call when event is emitted
 - `context` - (OPTIONAL) - the context to bind the event callback to